-Often called hay fever or rose fever, allergic rhinitis is one of the most common allergic conditions.
-There are two types of allergic rhinitis: perennial (year-round) rhinitis and seasonal rhinitis.
+Often called hay fever, allergic rhinitis affects 20 to 30 percent of the population.
+There are two types of allergic rhinitis: perennial and seasonal.

 Perennial allergic rhinitis occurs due to allergens that are present all year.
-These perennial allergens include:
+These perennial allergens are usually found inside a home and include:

 Seasonal allergic rhinitis (sometimes referred to as seasonal allergies) occurs due to: